-Druva Phoenix allows you to configure virtual machines for disaster recovery failover in the two modes, Production and Test, respectively.
+Druva allows you to configure virtual machines for disaster recovery failover in the two modes, Production and Test, respectively.
 You can configure virtual machines for failover with the settings specific to Failover Recovery and Failover Testing.
 Depending upon the type selected, you can use the corresponding settings to launch the EC2 instance.

 Ensure that the failover prerequisite checks are cleared successfully.
 See, DRaaS failover prerequisite checks.

 |Failover Recovery||The Production Failover option is used to recover protected virtual machines to AWS in the event of an actual disaster.
 Production Failover ensures that the virtual environment is failed over successfully with minimal downtime during the disaster.|

 |Failover Testing||The Failover Testing option is used to test that the virtual machines are recovered at the recovery site as expected.
 This operation creates virtual machines based on the preconfigured virtual machine failover settings specified in the DR plan.|